DimABSA/DimABSA/README.md

 ### 1. Dimensional Aspect Sentiment Regression (DimASR)

-Predict valence-arousal (VA) scores for specified aspects.
+Given a textual instance and one or more target aspects, predict a real-valued valence-arousal (VA) score for each aspect

 **Example Input:**